 Tourism numbers in the villages are dwindling, mostly due to fierce competition from touristic Kayan villages in easier-to-reach Chiang Mai province.
 The importance of diversifying the tourism product in Huay Sua Thao and Huay Pu Keng to stimulate the local economy, is therefore very much needed.

 To give an impression of the findings of our field trip, we have organized a photo exhibition at numerous locations in The Netherlands.
 This way we want to create awareness to change the situation in Kayan villages.

 A lot has happened since our field trip.
 With the funds acquired during the opening nights of our photo exhibition, the Kayan people decided they wanted to build a weaving centre in the Kayan village of Huay Pu Kaeng and receive training to make other things than scarves, like table cloths, wallets & other clothing items/accessories.
 To view pictures of the weaving centre & for other information regarding this project, you can visit our Facebook page.

 Since 2016, the village of Huay Pu Kaeng is organizing self-reliance workshops, to move away from ‘the human zoo’ model.
 Every first weekend of the month, they organize workshops to learn more about their Kayan culture, like brass jewelry making, weaving, cooking and many more.
+These workshops and tours can also be done any other time you wish to do them.
 Please visit their Facebook page for more information.
 Other organisations involved are Ways of Change, KNWO (Karenni National Women’s Organization) and the Karenni Action Project.